w3f/polkadot-wiki/docs/learn-crosschain.md

 stores all messages in the Relay Chain storage.
 When XCMP has been implemented, HRMP is planned to be deprecated and phased out in favor of it.

+## XCMP Message Format

+For a description of the XCMP message format please see the [xcmp-format][] repository on GitHub.

 ## Example of XCMP

 A smart contract that exists on parachain A will route a message to parachain B in which another